Reggae Boy Bailey suffers fresh injury blow

 |

-LONDON, United Kingdom (CMC) – English Premier League club Aston Villa have confirmed that Reggae Boy winger Leon Bailey has suffered a fresh injury blow that will keep him out of action until after Christmas.
+LONDON, England (CMC) —Luckless Reggae Boy winger Leon Bailey has suffered a fresh injury blow that will keep him out of action until after Christmas, his English Premier League club Aston Villa has confirmed.

-Ahead of Villa's match against Leicester on Sunday (which Villa won 2-1), manager Steven Gerrard said: “Unfortunately, he's [Bailey] had a scan and that has confirmed there is a muscle injury.”
+Ahead of Villa's match against Leicester on Sunday, which Villa won 2-1, manager Steven Gerrard said: “Unfortunately, he's [Bailey] had a scan that has confirmed there is a muscle injury.

-“It's going to be quite a long one, so he'll be missing for a number of weeks and you won't see him before Christmas,” Gerrard continued.
+“It's going to be quite a long one, so he'll be missing for a number of weeks and you won't see him before Christmas.”

-Bailey, who completed a £30 million (US$39.7 million) move from German club Bayer Leverkusen in the summer, limped off the field in Villa's matchup against Everton at Villa Park back in September.
-Bailey made a brilliant 21-minute cameo in which he scored with a thunderous shot that wrapped up Villa's 3-0 win.
+Bailey, who completed a £30-million (US$39.7-million) move from German club Bayer Leverkusen in the summer, limped off in September after a brilliant 21-minute cameo in which he scored with a thunderous shot that wrapped up Villa's 3-0 win over Everton at Villa Park.

-He returned from that quad injury in October and was handed his first start of the season in a 4-1 defeat against West Ham United.
+He returned from that quad injury in October and was handed his first start of the season in a 4-1 defeat against West Ham United in which he faced his Jamaica colleague Mikhail Antonio, but neither Reggae Boy scored.

+Bailey's combination of pace, trickery and eye for goal has given Gerrard's side a potent attacking force from out wide and removes much of the goal-scoring burden from the likes of Ollie Watkins and Danny Ings.

 The Jamaican's injury-marred start to life at Villa Park has seen him play just 423 minutes of football in the Premier League, but the FootballFanCast website said the player had already made a huge impact in his short time at the club.